 5. Disable remote administration

 Deactivating remote administration ensures only connected devices can access the administrative interface.

 If this feature is switched on, hackers can penetrate a home internet connection via the remote administration feature on a router, which exposes its web interface.

 Luckily, remote administration can easily be disabled via the "administration" tab on the router's setup screen.

 Those who require remote access should consider using an alternative method such as a VPN, which offers more protection.

-The instructions will be in the router manual, or on the ISP's router help pages - but it may be as simple as looking in the router admin settings (see step 1) for the security option saying something like "SPI firewall" or "NAT firewall", clicking enable, and then saving and applying that change.
+The instructions to activate the firewall will be in the router manual, or on the ISP's router help pages - but it may be as simple as looking in the router admin settings (from Step 1 ) for the security option that says something like "SPI firewall" or "NAT firewall", clicking enable, and then saving and applying that change.

 Remember, however, that a firewall on its own doesn't protect against viruses so always have anti-virus software installed and up to date.

 We've got more detail on staying safe online in our guide to parental control software.